Building

 EDUCATION

 Students in the UW Department of Applied Mathematics find a culture of excellence and respect within a warm, collegial atmosphere.
-The Department provides opportunities to its graduate students for significant scholarly activity and original research.
-Through classes and individual faculty mentoring, our students learn to model phenomena mathematically and to develop combined analytical and computational approaches for problem solving.
+The Department provides opportunities to its undergraduate students in solving real world problems through class projects and research opportunities.
+Our students learn to model phenomena mathematically and to develop combined analytical and computational approaches for problem solving.
 They learn to communicate using the language of mathematics and the language of various applied disciplines, and to work with others to advance the frontiers of knowledge.
-They learn to respond to the mathematical needs of others by teaching, by mentoring undergraduates and each other, by working in industrial and government settings, and on outreach projects in local schools.
 Our students graduate with the knowledge, the experience, and the ability to be leaders in a society that exhibits increasing demands for competence in communication, computation, and quantitative analysis.

-The Department also provides undergraduate courses for students in our majors, the Applied and Computational Mathematical Sciences (ACMS) Bachelor’s Degree program, and teaches undergraduate and graduate service courses in applied mathematics for students from many other departments.
-The Department offers access to select courses through distance learning.
+The Data Science Options in Applied Mathematics (AMATH-DS) and Computational Finance (CFRM-DS) provide students with training in data science methods and practices, and incorporate statistical modeling, machine learning, artificial intelligence, and optimization.
+In addition to students in our majors, the Department also provides undergraduate courses for the Applied and Computational Mathematical Sciences (ACMS) Bachelor’s Degree program and teaches service courses in applied mathematics for students from many other departments.

 Degree Options